 When should I receive my audio copy?

-Generally, copies are available for pick-up or are mailed within three to five (3 - 5) business days after receipt of payment.
+Generally, copies are available for pick-up or are mailed within seven to ten (7 - 10) business days after receipt of payment.
 Requests are processed in the order they are received.
 Payment in full must be received before the request is processed.